 You shouldn’t invest in the first REIT you see on your trading app.
 Research REITs that buy property in the area you’re most interested in.
 Compare sectors, price, dividend data, dividend yield and analysts ratings before you decide which REIT to buy.
 Remember that if you buy a non-publicly traded REIT, you might need to pay REIT fees to the management team.
-There are also several types of REITs to consider:

 Step 2: Place an Order Through Your Broker.

 Buying publicly-traded REITs is just like buying a share of stock.
 Log into your brokerage account, search for the REIT you want to buy by symbol and place a buy order.
 When someone is selling a share of the REIT you want at the price you’ve specified, you’ll see it in your account.
 Never purchased a share of stock before?
 Before you buy your first stock, you’ll need to open a brokerage account.
 Luckily, it’s never been easier to open a brokerage account online.
-Here are some of our favorite brokers:

 Step 3: Monitor Your Investment.